arh-eu/gds-java-sdk/README.md

 }
 ```

-You probably want to reference the client from the listener, so you can send messages when they arrive (ie. a `NextQueryPage` request).
+You probably want to reference the client from the listener, so you can send messages when they arrive (i.e. a `NextQueryPage` request).
 There are multiple ways to do this, one is through a final `AtomicReference`.

 ```java
  final AtomicReference<AsyncGDSClient> clientReference = new AtomicReference<>();